Small Cruise Ships

 Why Choose a Small Ship?

 Small cruise ships go where the big ships can’t thanks to shallow drafts and flexible itineraries.
 Aboard a small ship cruise, you will be among likeminded travelers who are seeking up-close wildlife encounters, sustainable travel experiences, active explorations and education along the way.
 Aboard a small ship, you will spend more time off the boat than on, so you can focus on the environment you’re visiting instead of the elaborate onboard amenities found on larger vessels.
-Learn more about the difference in Small Ship vs Big Ship.
+Learn more about the difference in Small Ship vs Big Ship or our destination-specific Alaska cruise ship size comparison.

 View All Small Ships

 Use our ship finder filters below to begin your small ship search.
 Each small cruise ship seen on our website displays cabin information, deck plans and links to each small ship’s itineraries worldwide.
-For more details by destination, view our curated Antarctica ship and Galapagos cruise ships pages.
+For more details by destination, view our curated Antarctica ship and Galapagos cruise ships pages for even more nuance.

 Sort